OriasTait/RNG/README.md

 # RNG
 This is the Random Number Generator (RNG) that is used within my applications.
 It is a collection of different methods of generating a random number.
-Everytime a number is generated, it will randomly select which of these methods are used;
+Every time a number is generated, it will randomly select which of these methods are used;
 and then generate the random number using the selected method.

 The following methods are in use: